Chart Review

 Upload mode takes three main arguments:

-1. Input path (local dir of ndjson or a FHIR server to perform a bulk export on)
+1. Input path (local dir of NDJSON)

 2. URL for Label Studio